sapiens/ModernMembership/README.md

 - Developed using TDD
 - DDD support via Domain Events i.e every model change will generate (but not send) a domain event
+- Designed with CQRS in mind.
+For easy querying use events to generate the read model specific to your app needs.
 - Support for integrating with third party sites
 - Storage agnostic.
 Persistence is abstracted via Repository or Services
 - Will support rights based authorization (besides role based, here called groups), including support for multi tenancy